 - Allow for realistic testing scenarios without financial implications.

-Testnet tokens are integral in facilitating both comprehensive testing and community involvement in the blockchain development process.
+Testnet tokens are extremely important in facilitating both comprehensive testing and community involvement in the blockchain development process.

 Now that you fully grasp the concepts of Devnet and Testnet, let’s move on to Mainnet.